qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

 - [Customizing the assets](#viewer-asset): specify additional search providers, customize the color schemes, etc...
 - [Compiling a custom viewer](#custom-viewer): configure which components which are built into the application, add own plugins, etc...

-The `qwc2-demo-app` (and the `qwc-map-viewer-demo` docker image) serve as a good starting point, and for simple viewers the load-time configuration options are often sufficient to avoid the need of building a customized application.
+The `qwc2` stock application (and the `qwc-map-viewer` docker image) serve as a good starting point, and for simple viewers the load-time configuration options are often sufficient to avoid the need of building a customized application.

 ## Load-time configuration `config.json`<a name="load-time-config"></a>